abdultanveer/CharacterViewer/README.md

 # CharacterViewer
 Initialization of Character Viewer Project

+# There are 4 branches here:
+  * master: the completed app
+  * mvp: the branch starts mvp
+  * dagger: the branch starts dagger injection
+  * animation: the branch strats animation integration

 ## Functionalities of this APP
   1. Show a list of wire characters or simpsons characters based on flavor chosen in Android Studio
   2. Choose a character to see the detail including image, title and description